fdabl/implicit-association-test/README.md

 # Implicit Association Test
 Implementation of the IAT in a clean and modular fashion.

+You can configure it to match your specific IAT type by changing the stimuli.csv file and the variables allRes (line 30) and pos, neg, self, other (line 35).
+In the main function, you can add your specific instructions beneath each block.

 helpers.py contains functions that are experiment agnostic and can be used generically.
 Some tweaking may be required.